20n/act/wikiServices/README.md

 ### Building DNA Designs ###

-To produce DNA designs for just a few molcules, run the following:
+To produce DNA designs for just a few molcules, run the command below.
+(If, in the unlikely case, you want to build pathways to *all* molecules, just omit the `-m` param in the last command).
 ```
 $ inchi_key=<inchi key> # OR...
 $ inchi=<inchi> # OR...